 The objective of the Cancer Epigenetics training program is to offer postdoctoral fellows a sophisticated, scientific environment with multidisciplinary expertise encompassing epigenetics and cancer.
 The proposed program will provide trainees with the ideal platform for successful careers as scientists, physicians, scientific administrators, and entrepreneurs who will identify novel agents and devices to treat cancer.

-We have assembled a team of 18 Sylvester members who will serve as mentors of this program, including 9 full Professors, 7 Associate Professors, and 2 Assistant Professors.
+We have assembled a team of Sylvester members who will serve as mentors for this program.
 All mentors are currently supported by R01 and/or R01 equivalent funding.
 Their research expertise, while centered in cancer epigenetics, spans the areas of hematologic malignancies, carcinogenesis, cancer genomics, cancer biology, signal transduction, drug discovery, cancer control, and bioinformatics.

 Figueroa, Maria E., M.D. - Dr. Figueroa’s laboratory will provide trainees with skills in genome-wide approaches using primary leukemic cells, in vitro and in vivo modeling of these observations and, their translational application to the clinical setting.